 Pierson Hill, our FWC colleague on the striped newt repatriation project, also is a phenomenal photographer.
 If you want to see more pics of larval and adult amphibians, check out his Flickr account by clicking here.
 You may see some familiar images from your field guide!

 The Striped Newt Repatriation Project now is on Twitter!
 Find us @stripednewts

 Remember to sanitize your dip nets if using in a wetland other than your adopted wetland.
-Click here for instructions (scroll down to page 5)
+Click here for instructions.